 The official syllabus is below.
 The syllabus constitutes a de facto course contract and includes information on college-wide policies.
-For a quick course guide, see the Home Page (Announcement Page) for your Blackboard (Bb) section and read it slowly and carefully.
+For a quick course guide, see the Home Page (Announcement Page) for your Blackboard (Bb) section.
 You can orient yourself to the course there and check-in.
 Your Bb section should be available within five days of your course start date.

 ONL SYLLABUS for HIST 1301 & HIST 1302

-Virtual Office Hours 2-5 PM Weekdays, By Appointment via Blackboard Collaborate
+Virtual Office Hours 2-5 PM Weekdays, By Appointment via Zoom or Blackboard Collaborate

 1301: Study of the history of the United States (and colonial America) from 1492 to 1877

 1302: Study of the history of the United States from 1877 to the present.